roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Lydia is always sleep upon the futon which laid over the library floor.
 And upon that futon Lydia and Yuuyami were sitting now, facing each other.
 Upon the floor beside a futon, there a pile of nutrition drinks.
-These nutrition drink were not  articles reproduced by Lydia, but Yuuyami had reproduced these.
+These nutrition drinks were not  articles reproduced by Lydia, but articles reproduced by Yuuyami.
 According to her, a deluxe​ twenty-four hour's combat drink.
 Lydia had already taken one.
 In order for Lydia to drink a lot, Yuuyami adjusted a taste to be  refreshingly sweet and easy to drink.

 "Somehow," says Lydia: "because usually  we get to _etchi_ under the flow of mood--, it's a little stressing when we about to do it now, while like this, opposite each other, right?
-And you, Yuuyami, in such _seiza_."[^100]
+And you, Yuuyami, in such a _seiza_."[^100]
 "In, indeed."